 Maximum lot coverage: 70%

-Building Orientation and Design. buildings must face public streets or primary access roads.
+Building Orientation and Design.
+Unless a lot is too narrow to accommodate a proposed site plan, buildings must face public streets or primary access roads.

 Loading Docks.
 Loading docks must be screened from public view.

 Fencing.
 Where a dwelling unit is within 200 ft of an adjoining property where a new commercial or industrial use is being proposed, fencing (where one is unable to see through to the other property) is required to be placed between the two properties to provide a buffer between the neighbors and the building intended for the commercial or industrial use.
 Should there be sufficient landscaping or natural vegetation between the two properties this requirement may be waived at the discretion of the Administrator.